Therapeutic exercises after removal of the uterus and ovaries. Kegel exercises after hysterectomy

 • Heart rhythm disturbances.

-• Violation of the activity of the vegetative-vascular system.
+• Violation of the vegetative-vascular system.

 • Strengthening the work of the sweat glands.

-• Mental disorders, accompanied by nervousness and insomnia.
+• Mental disorders accompanied by nervousness and insomnia.

 Carrying out an operation abroad